thinh-askui/airbnb-search-with-askui/README.md

 # airbnb-search-with-askui

  This is an example project which shows the usage of the [askui lib](https://github.com/askui/askui).
- We use the library to automate: Closing Duplicated Github Issues.
+ We use the library to automate: Searching for Rooms on Airbnb.

 ## Reproduce